kparc/kcc/README.md

 **Practice:**

-First, lets make sure `+x flip` operator transposes rectangular matrices instead of just squares, which is of no surprise.
-Thentry to flip something less obvious, and after that you have three extra transformations.
+First, lets make sure `+x flip` operator transposes rectangular matrices just as well as squares, which would be of little surprise.
+Then try to flip something less obvious, and after that you have three more transformations to apply.
+Inspect all intermediate results and make sure you can follow their
-Inspect all intermediate results and make sure you can follow their logic:
+logic:

 ```q
  mat:(1 2 3 4;6 7 8 9)     /a rectangular matrix